benstaniford/comfy-prompt-db/README.md

 - **Editable Prompts**: Edit prompt text directly in the node interface
 - **Persistent Storage**: All prompts stored in `user/default/user-db/prompts.json` in your ComfyUI directory
 - **Save/Load Functionality**: Save changes back to the database instantly
-- **Create New Prompts**: Add new categories and prompts on the fly
+- **Create or Update Prompts**: Add new categories and prompts, or update existing ones, all with the Save button
 - **No Inputs Required**: Standalone text generation node

 ## Installation